pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

-## deletes all current records and creates 2 new ones and also resets the database.
+## delete all current records and creates 2 new ones and also resets the database.

 - [ ] Imagine that as a user, you enter your username and password into a site in order to signup.